–>Koh Lanta Thailand Livability Factors

 This is Dan of Vagabond Buddha.
 Thank you for reading our Koh Lanta Thailand retire cheap guide.
 The world is your home.
 What time will you be home for dinner?

 I am not offering you any of the above prices.
 These are just my notes and estimates from the time of my visit and this post.
 Your costs will likely be drastically different based upon your spending habits or if significant inflation or deflation occurs or the market changes after this post.
+Never move anywhere until you have done an exploratory visit to verify livability and cost of living based upon your personal lifestyle and needs.
 I will not update these numbers until I am on the ground again here, if ever.